Bunnicula: Bunnicula Meets Edgar Allan Crow (2006)

-Pete writes to the author of his (and Howie's) favorite series, FleshCrawlers.
+Pete writes to M.T.
+Graves, the author of his (and Howie's) favorite series, FleshCrawlers.
 He visits the Monroe household and stays in the guestroom, bringing with him his favorite pet crow, Edgar Allan Crow.
-Everyone is thrilled, except for Chester, who insists that the author, M.T.
-Graves, is suspicious.
+Everyone is thrilled, except for Chester, who insists that the author is suspicious.
 Harold and Howie are not convinced, but Chester is convinced that there is a secret society among the crows and Edgar is a messenger sent to help Graves transform Bunnicula into a bat.
 When Bunnicula escapes, the entire party chases after him, and Harold and Howie begin to think that Chester may have been right.
 M.T.
 Graves is very careful about a black bag, and when Bunnicula is not found, Chester believes he is trapped in the bag.
 Harold dumps the bag, only to discover it is filled with stuffed animals.
 M.T.
 Graves tells them that he stayed at the Monroes' house so that he could conquer his phobia of animals.